OrensteinLab/DLFMoD/README.md

   * .hdf5 - Model weights
   * .json - Trained model

-Note- You need to add empty folders named models and images to the main folder.
+Note- You need to add empty folders named "models" and "images" to the main folder.